-After an extensive consultation period that found strong support within the university community for moving forward with a COVID-19 vaccination requirement, UC’s final policy regarding required COVID-19 vaccinations has been approved.
-There is also a comprehensive set of frequently asked questions about the policy for employees that address many questions and concerns.
+After an extensive consultation period that found strong support within the university community for moving forward with a COVID-19 vaccination requirement, UC’s final policy regarding required COVID-19 vaccinations has been approved [note: this policy has been updated to the Policy on Vaccination Programs will be updated with interim revisions]

 UC’s approach to required COVID-19 vaccinations can be summarized as follows: